Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: The Cheeger constant and its dual and eigenvalue estimates

-\end{satz} \begin{proof}Again, we consider the smallest eigenvalue $\mu_0$ of $L=I+P$ instead of the largest eigenvalue $\lambda_{N-1}$ of $\Delta$.
-Let $i_k, k=1,\ldots,n$ be the shortest path connecting the vertices that satisfy $\max_i|u(i)| = |u(i_1)|=1$ and $\min_i|u(i)| = |u(i_n)|$.
-Then where we used the Cauchy-Schwarz inequality and the fact that the length of a shortest path connecting any two vertices is less or equal to $D$.
-Since $2-\lambda_{N-1} = \mu_0$ the proof is complete. \end{proof} In particular, the estimate in Proposition \ref{56} is sharp for bipartite graphs.
-Let $u_{N-1}$ be the eigenfunction for the largest eigenvalue $\lambda_{N-1}$.
-If $|u_{N-1}(i)|$ is not constant for all $i$ then Proposition \ref{56} always yields non-trivial estimates.
-This should hold for all graphs that are not bipartite.
+Using the Cauchy-Schwarz inequality we obtain where we used the fact that the length of a shortest path connecting any two vertices is less or equal to $D$.
+Since $2-\lambda_{N-1} = \mu_0$ the proof is complete. \end{proof} In particular, the estimate in Proposition \ref{56} is sharp for bipartite graphs, because then $|u(i)| = 1$ for all $i \in V$.

+Again, by using the concept developed in Section \ref{section7} we can derive a similar result to Proposition \ref{56}.
+In Corollary \ref{73}, we show that the largest eigenvalue can, independently of the corresponding eigenfunction, be controlled from above in terms of the diameter of the neighborhood graph.

 Jerrum and Sinclair have shown how one can bound the Cheeger constant $h$ by using canonical paths \cite{Sinclair89, Sinclair92}.
-Similarly, we can derive a upper bound for the dual Cheeger constant $\overline{h}$ by considering a suitable collection of paths.
-Let $\sigma_i$ be a path from vertex $i$ to vertex $i$ with an odd number of edges and let $\Sigma$ be the collection of all paths (one for each vertex). \begin{theo} We have where The sum is over all $i$ for which the path $\sigma_i$ contains the edge $e=(k,l)$. \end{theo} \begin{proof}For simplicity we define the subset $\Omega \subset E$ as $\Omega := E(V_1,V_1)\cup E(V_1,V_3)\cup E(V_2,V_2)\cup E(V_2,V_3)$.
-Now observe that any path $\sigma_i$ with an odd number of edges contains at least one edge in $\Omega$.
+Similarly, we can derive an upper bound for the dual Cheeger constant $\overline{h}$ by considering a suitable collection of paths.
+Let $\sigma_i$ be a path from vertex $i$ to vertex $i$ with an odd number of edges and let $\Sigma$ be the collection of all these paths (one for each vertex). \begin{theo} We have where The sum is over all $i$ for which the path $\sigma_i$ contains the edge $e=(k,l)$. \end{theo} \begin{proof}For simplicity we define the subset $\Omega \subset E$ as $\Omega := E(V_1,V_1)\cup E(V_1,V_3)\cup E(V_2,V_2)\cup E(V_2,V_3)$.
+Now observe that for every vertex $i \in V_1\cup V_2$ a path $\sigma_i$ with an odd number of edges contains at least one edge in $\Omega$.
 Thus we have for any partition $V_1,V_2,V_3$ of the vertex set $V$

 Since this holds for all partitions, we have for the partition $V_1,V_2$ and $V_3$ that achieves $\overline{h}$